The rainbow trout is an extremely popular species that is found all over the world and targeted by millions of anglers.

 How Old Can Rainbow Trout Get?

-Similar to many other trout species, the rainbow trout has a relatively short lifespan.
+Like many other trout species, the rainbow trout has a relatively short lifespan.

 The oldest reported fish had an age of 11 years, but generally, rainbows reach a maximum longevity of 7 to 8 years, and their average lifespan is between 4 and 5 years.